MongoEngine/mongoengine/docs/tutorial.rst

 Posts
 ^^^^^

-Happily mongoDB *isn't* a relational database, so we're not going to do it that way.
+Happily MongoDB *isn't* a relational database, so we're not going to do it that way.
 As it turns out, we can use MongoDB's schemaless nature to provide us with a much nicer solution.
 We will store all of the posts in *one collection* and each post type will only store the fields it needs.
 If we later want to add